-Though, the standards and procedures to move from the UK to Spain after Brexit are more extensive after the end of the transition period on the 31st of December 2020.
+It's certainly possible for you to move from the UK to Spain after Brexit.
+Though, the procedures after Brexit are more extensive after the end of the transition period on the 31st of December 2020.
 Expect a longer administrative process than the one pre-Brexit.

 Keep reading to find out what the process implies!

 The British top the list of foreign nationalities in Spain: 300,000 Brits have settled in Spain to date.”

 With Brexit, the rules for the free movement of individuals within the European Union won’t apply to British nationals.
 After the 31st of December 2020, Brits are bound by new conditions.

 Despite no longer being part of the EU, Spain has added the UK to the list for visa-exempt countries.
 This means that Brits can visit Spain for up to 90 days within a 180-day period.

 If you enter and exit Spain numerous times within a 180-day period, ensure that you don't exceed 90 days.
 Exceeding the limit of your stay will result in legal consequences!

 From May 2023 you’ll need to apply for an ETIAS visa waiver before going to Spain.
 This is an application that is intended for all visitors who do not need a visa to enter the EU.”

 Moving from the UK to Spain mid to long-term require Brits to attain a visa that corresponds to their reason of stay.
 The cost of a visa for an adult is €80.